ema308/ML4IOT_Repo/README.md

 # Voice-Activated Environmental Monitoring System

 ## Project Overview:
 A Raspberry Pi–based system that uses a custom voice interface to trigger real-time humidity and temperature data collection.
-The system listens for the keywords “go” and “stop”, activates sensors accordingly, stores results as time series in Redis, and exposes them through a REST API.
+The system listens for the keywords “up” and “down”, activates sensors accordingly, stores results as time series in Redis, and exposes them through a REST API.
 This project combines embedded hardware, keyword spotting, time-series data processing, and backend API development.

 ## Project structure